AbhishekChourasia29/Brainwave_Matrix_Intern/README.md

 # Barinwave Matrix Internship AI/ML Intern Task -1 by Abhishek Chourasia

-# Fake News Detector Project
+# Fake News Detector Project Report

 This project is an end-to-end solution using machine learning and deep learning techniques to classify news articles as either **REAL** or **FAKE**.
 It includes real-time predictions, dynamic news headlines, and a responsive user interface, and is deployed locally using a Flask application.